al3xwarrior/Playground/README.md

+# Playground is going through a rewrite!
+Note that this version of Playground is no longer being supported.
+A rewrite is in progress.

 # 🛝 Playground *(Formerly Housing2)*
 Originally created by Al3x with the idea of recreating Hypixel's gamemode Housing due to the fact at the time Housing went over 1 year without an update.
 The goal was to recreate the gamemode as if it were to constantly get new features and updates.